 While Nintendo Switch players will be having fun with Paper Mario: The Origami King on July 17, PS4 players will be getting Sucker Punch's highly anticipated Ghost of Tsushima.
 Xbox One is even getting in on the fun with a console exclusive base-building indie game called Drake Hollow also releasing on that day.

 No matter what platform you're on, you'll have a cool new game to play on July 17.

 What is the story of Paper Mario: The Origami King?

 While the last two Paper Mario games have had more traditional "defeat Bowser" plot, Paper Mario: The Origami King is going for some more original like Paper Mario: The Thousand-Year Door or Super Paper Mario.

-"Mario faces one of his most thrilling challenges yet in Paper Mario: The Origami King when the dangerous King Olly unleashes his plan to fold the entire world," the press release revealing the event explains.
+"Mario faces one of his most thrilling challenges yet in Paper Mario: The Origami King when the dangerous King Olly unleashes his plan to fold the entire world," the press release revealing the game explains.
 "Just when matters couldn’t get worse, he’s bound Princess Peach’s Castle in giant, colored streamers and transported it to a distant mountain.
 He’s even transformed Bowser’s minions into Folded Soldiers and enlisted them in his treacherous cause."